Crystal Meth Addiction: Signs, Symptoms, and Treatment

 Outpatient rehab involves attending scheduled therapy and counseling sessions at a facility and returning home during non-treatment hours (typically in the evening).
 Outpatient can occur in various levels of intensity, including partial hospitalization programs (PHPs), which involve up to 30 hours per week of care, intensive outpatient programs (IOPs), which involve between 9 and 20 hours per week, and standard outpatient, which involves just a few hours.

 This option is more flexible than inpatient, given that you can continue working, attending school, or fulfilling other responsibilities at home while you recover from a crystal meth addiction.
 It tends to be more affordable than inpatient programs; however, exposure to external stressors and triggers, including people and places associated with crystal meth use, could contribute to the risk of a slip or relapse.

 If you struggle with methamphetamine misuse or crystal meth addiction, help is available.
-Call 800-662-4357 to speak to a treatment support specialist about crystal meth addiction treatment options.
+Call 800-743-5860 (Who Answers?) to speak to a treatment support specialist about crystal meth addiction treatment options.

 - National Institute on Drug Abuse.
 (2021, April 13).
 What is the scope of methamphetamine use in the United States?.
 Methamphetamine Research Report.

 - Drug Enforcement Administration. (n.d.).
 Controlled Substance Schedules.
 U.S. Department of Justice Diversion Control Division.

 - U.S. Department of Justice. (n.d.).
 Meth Awareness.
 United States Department of Justice Archive.

 - National Institute on Drug Abuse. (n.d.).
 Methamphetamine.